sdwheeler/seanonit/content/docs/10-platypsv1/04-problem.md

 The **platyPS** module has several limitations:

 - The workflow is monolithic.
 It only supports file operations and has no pipelining.
-- Because there were not standard library available, they had to create their own Markdown, YAML, and MAML libraries.
+- Because no standard libraries existed, they had to create their own Markdown, YAML, and MAML libraries.
 - The structure of the Markdown is, essentially, hard-coded.
 It's easy to violate the schema, which breaks the build.
 - The design of the data module is weak.
 All objects are internal.
 You only get files.